jbytecode/decision/README.md

-An R package for decision science.
+# decisionR: An R package for decision science #

 Initially, this package includes some multiple-criterion decision making tools such as Topsis and Vikor.

-Future work:
+The future plan is to add several methods and algorithms in the research areas of Operations Research and Decision Science.

+Package content (The methods signed with &#10004; are implemented):
 * Implement Dematel &#10004;
 * Implement Topsis &#10004;
 * Implement Vikor &#10004;